srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

 --{ running }--[  ]--
 ```

-!!!note
+/// note
 Datastore value can be set either per-command as in the example above, or on the `params` level.
 Command-scope datastore value takes precedence over the `params`-scope value.
+///

 When datastore value is omitted, `running` datastore is assumed.
 For example, repeating the same request without specifying the datastore will error, as `running` datastore doesn't hold state leaves and thus can't return the `version` leaf under the `/system/information` container.